California’s Same Sex Marriage Ruling Flawed

 Constitutional rights are a product of constitutional text as interpreted by courts and understood by the nation’s citizenry and its elected representatives.
 By this measure, which is the best measure I know for determining whether a constitutional right exists, there is no federal constitutional right to same-sex marriage.

-This explains why the Fourteenth Amendments chief sponsor, Rep. John Bingham, generally used the word “tribunal” and laws of due process when discussing the concept of Equal Protection under the Fourteenth Amendment and not general civil laws.
-In 1870 he made this very clear when he said no State may deny the equal protection “not of its laws, but of the laws,” i.e., law of the land (due process).
+This explains why the Fourteenth Amendments chief sponsor, Rep. John Bingham, generally used the word “tribunal” and laws of Due Process when discussing the concept of Equal Protection under the Fourteenth Amendment and not general civil laws.
+In 1870 he made this very clear when he said no State may deny the Equal Protection “not of its laws, but of the laws,” i.e., law of the land (Due Process).

-Additionally, he also explained that the Equal Protection of the laws had always been part of the Constitution under the Fifth’s “no person” and not the Magna Charta’s “freemen” shall be deprived of life, liberty or property without due process.
+Additionally, he also explained that the Equal Protection of the laws had always been part of the Constitution under the Fifth’s “no person” and not the Magna Charta’s “freemen” shall be deprived of life, liberty or property without Due Process.

 Constitutions and statutes of former rebel States were required to conform to the requirements of the Fourteenth Amendment before being readmitted into the union under reconstruction.
 To accomplish this, former rebel States were required to repeal their “black codes” (black codes were criminal codes that singled out blacks for special punishments), however, laws of miscegenation and segregation remained and were never objected to by framers of the Fourteenth Amendment.
+The reason is easy to understand in light of the fact restricting marriage to opposite gender or race has absolutely nothing to do with creating “class legislation” that unequally applies or denies laws of proceedings for security of person.

 Related: Historical Meaning Behind ‘Equal Protection of the Laws’